mrcnski/believeobey.live/_posts/2025-07-21-a-case-for-morning-to-morning-shabbat.md

 verse="Genesis 1:3-8"
 %}

 The way that I read this, God was working during the day, in the light.
 Then evening would come and then morning.
-When morning would come, the day was over.
+When morning would come, the day was over.[^cycle]

+[^cycle]: Some folks keep morning to evening Shabbat, since the light portion of the cycle is what God called "day".
+It seems to me that the full light/dark cycle can also be a day, and the Hebrew word *yom* can mean either, depending on the context.
+Please leave a comment if there's good evidence for morning to evening Shabbat.

 The traditional reading is that evening and morning are defining what a day is here.
 There is an issue with this: the text mentions evening and morning, but these together don't make up a full "24-hour" period.
 What about night, noon, and afternoon?